wein.plus

 See under wine trade.

-According to written reports, there was already a class of wine merchants in ancient Greece in the third century BC.
-For them, the job title "oinogeustes" (wine taster) existed because the ability to taste was obviously a prerequisite.
-In the Middle Ages, the Greek port of Monemvasia on the Peloponnese peninsula was an important transhipment point for sweet wines from the entire Mediterranean region.
-For centuries, England exerted a great influence on the taste of wine through strong imports, especially from France.
-As a result, Champagne, Clairet, Port and Sherry became established as wine styles.
-France has always been one of the main wine suppliers for many countries.
+According to written reports from the third century BC, there was already a class of wine merchants in ancient Greece.
+The job title "oinogeustes" (wine taster) existed for them because the ability to taste wine was obviously a prerequisite.
+In the Middle Ages, the Greek port of Monemvasia on the Peloponnese peninsula was an important transhipment centre for sweet wines from all over the Mediterranean.

 Voices of our members